-On 12 March 2015 the then Home Secretary established an Inquiry into undercover policing under the Inquiries Act 2005 and announced that Sir Christopher Pitchford would lead it.
+On 12 March 2015 the then Home Secretary announced her intention to establish an Inquiry into undercover policing.

 On 16 July 2015 the Inquiry’s terms of reference were published.

 The Chairman delivered his opening remarks on 28 July 2015.

 On 10 May 2018, the Inquiry published its Strategic Review.

 On 5 July 2018, the Inquiry published a list of issues in respect of the Special Demonstration Squad.

 Sir Christopher Pitchford – Chairman (28 July 2015 – 25 July 2017)